Mental Health Habits | Better Emotional Wellness

 Eating a healthy diet is essential for maintaining brain health.
 The brain has a tremendous job.
 It is responsible for your mood and all your body’s actions, from breathing to heart rate to sleeping.

-Our body gets energy from the food we eat – aka the fuel.
-What you eat affects the structure and function of your brain & mood.
 Feed yourself like you are a million-dollar racehorse.
-Give your body high-quality nutrient-dense foods that contain lots of vitamins and minerals.
-Eat the color of the rainbow.
-Fruits, vegetables, leafy greens, healthy fats (omega-3 fatty acids found in fish, avocados, & olive oil), and lean protein.
+Give your body high-quality, nutrient-dense foods that contain lots of vitamins and minerals.
+Eat the colors of the rainbow.
+Fruits, vegetables, leafy greens, healthy fats (omega-3 fatty acids found in fish, avocados, and olive oil), and lean protein.
 Stay hydrated.
 Drink 1/2 your body weight in ounces each day.

-Foods high in refined carbohydrates, sugar, and overly processed affect how your body processes insulin and can promote inflammation and oxidative stress.
+Foods high in refined carbohydrates, sugar, and overly processed foods affect how your body processes insulin and can promote inflammation and oxidative stress.
 These types of foods can impair brain function and affect your mood (depression).

 Keeping your gut healthy is also a must.
-The gut, your second brain, contains millions of neurons throughout its linings.
+The gut, your second brain, contains millions of neurons throughout its lining.
 Poor gut health can lead to anxiety, stress, or depression.
 One of those neurons or neurotransmitters is Serotonin – the feel-good neurotransmitter (neuron).
 Serotonin helps regulate mood, sleep, digestion, nausea, wound healing, bone health, blood clotting, and desire.
 I hope this helps you understand why the types of foods you eat matter.
-The better foods you eat to fuel your body, the more you feed the good bacteria in your intestinal microbiome.
-These good bacteria influence your health by protecting the intestinal lining, being a barrier for toxins and harmful bacteria, and helping to keep inflammation at bay as well as mood and energy levels.

 Supplements for Mental Health Support